OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

     	    type="raw"
     	)

-A nice feature of OpenMx is that an existing model can be modified in any respect.
-So to change the above ``univSatModel1`` can be effected this way:
+A nice feature of OpenMx is that an existing model can be easily modified.
+So ``univSatModel1`` can be modified  as follows:

 .. code-block:: r